 What is Duromine?

 Duromine is used as a weight-loss treatment in people with a body mass index (BMI) of 30 or more who have not been able to lose weight with lifestyle changes.
+BMI is calculated using your height and weight.
 Read more about BMI.

 Duromine suppresses appetite and can help weight loss by decreasing your hunger or making you feel full longer.
 Duromine is best used together with a healthy, balanced diet and regular exercise, as part of an overall weight-loss plan.

 In New Zealand, Duromine is available as capsules (15 mg and 30 mg) and only with a doctor's prescription.

 - The usual dose of Duromine is 1 capsule (15 mg or 30mg) once a day in the morning.

 - Your doctor will tell you the best dose for you.

 - Increasing the dose may not necessarily make you lose more weight or lose weight faster.
 But if you have a higher dose, you will most likely experience more side effects.

 - Always take your Duromine exactly as your doctor has told you.